Von Bissing university: University

 The university was inaugurated on 3 October 1916 with Peter Hoffmann as rector, with around 40 academics.
 The German mathematician, Walther von Dyck, was put in charge of the project.
 Von Dyck strongly believed that the university would defend Germany's strategic and military interests, describing it as "a mighty fortress, a trusty shield and a weapon for us Germans."

 The university opened its doors on 24 October 1916.
 It faced opposition from current students at Ghent University, and also was condemned by a petition signed by 38 leading Flemish public figures including Louis Franck delivered before its opening.
 Among the academics was the lawyer Lodewijk Dosfel, historian Jules Mees, and the linguist Hippoliet Meert.
 Among the original students was the Flemish Movement activist Wies Moens and the poet Gaston Burssens.
 It was considerably smaller than the State University of Ghent, which admitted more than 1,200 students each year before the war.
 In contrast, between October 1916 and October 1918, 477 students registered at the Institute.
-In the first year, 138 students were enrolled, while that number increased to 407 enrolled students in 1917-1918.
+138 students were enrolled in the 1916-17 academic year which increased to 407 in 1917-18.